 Applicants will be accepted into the Diagnostic Medical Sonography program by completing a weighted application form.
 Students with the highest scores will receive admission to the program.
 A waiting list of applicants will not be maintained for future admission.
 An applicant who receives notification that he/she was not admitted to the program must resubmit the Diagnostic Medical Sonography Application by the program application deadline date to be considered for admission to the next available class.
-Weighted admission forms are available on the Health Science web page.
+Program admissions application is available above under admissions information.

 Course Sequence and Progression Requirements